“We shall never know all the good that a simple smile can do”

 Right now most people globally are going through an unusual and isolating period as most countries worldwide impose a lockdown on their citizens to slow down and prevent the spread of the coronavirus Covid-19.

-It can be easy to get swept into feelings of loneliness, boredom, isolation, depressing thoughts and to dwell on the negative, especially with death tolls, doom and gloom being the main headlines each day.
+It can be easy to get swept into feelings of loneliness, boredom, isolation, and depressing thoughts and to dwell on the negative, especially with death tolls, doom and gloom being the main headlines each day.
 But what would be better is to remain positive and smile.
-Not only to cheer other people up and bring some brightness to their day, but for the sake of your own mental health too.
+Not only to cheer other people up and bring some brightness to their day but for the sake of your own mental health too.

 Whilst smiling is often a reaction to things that make us laugh or feel good, it can also be a conscious action we choose to do too.

 Read on to discover some of the many benefits of smiling and how it really can help you through a tough period in your life.

 Smiling can make you feel happier